sonnt45/flickr-downloader/README.md

 This tool will try to download the largest size of the photos.
 The downloaded photos are in `download` directory.

+The log files in `log` directory contains downloaded IDs, which will be ignored in the next times you download.

 ## Known Issue

 I'm using `Python 3.10.2` with `FlickrAPI 2.4.0`, so I got this error: